Jamalh8/exercise/README.md

 # Git Exercise

 The following practical exercises should give you some familiarity with using Git.
-This is my copy
+This is my copy,editing the file.

 Note: The provided command line examples are to remind you of the correct syntax and keywords, and won't necessarily work if you type them in blindly